10 Loyalty Marketing Ideas for Your Small Business

 5. Punch Cards

 Many businesses, particularly in the food and beverage industry, use punch cards to track and reward a customer's patronage.
 The more purchases the customer makes, the more freebies they receive, making a powerful case for your customers to become frequent shoppers.

 6. Customer Surveys for Incentives

 Customer surveys are an excellent way to find out what your customers think about your business and what they would like to see more (or less) of in the future.
 There are a number of ways to get customer surveys in front of your customers; you can include a link or QR code on a receipt, you can send a postcard in the mail, or you can follow up on purchases with an email asking for feedback.
-Incentives can be as simple as entry in a drawing for a giveaway or a store coupon.
+Incentives can be as simple as an entry in a drawing for a giveaway or a store coupon.

 7. Free Upgrades